s.

 • Reinforcement across environments

-Small, consistent changes build stronger neural connections than short bursts of intensive pressure.
+Small, consistent progress builds stronger neural connections than short bursts of pressure.

 Parent Involvement and Neuroplasticity

-Parents play a central role in neuroplasticity-based autism therapy.
-The brain changes most when skills are practiced in everyday life, not just during therapy sessions.
+Parents play a central role in supporting neuroplastic development.
+The brain changes most when skills are practiced in everyday life.

 Parent involvement may include: